microsoft/BotFramework-WebChat/docs/TELEMETRY.md

 ## Data collection

+> For data collection, you must comply to your local regulations and may often need to provide a privacy policy to your end-user.

 To collect measurements, you will need to pass an `onTelemetry` handler as a prop to Web Chat.
 The event emitted will be one of the types below:

 ```ts